University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Expected Runtime: 15 minutes (~8 Mb bacterial genome).**

+Whilst we wait - something on genome annotation

 `prokka` generates xx files and the most relevant outputs are:
 - mmm
 - bbbbb
--

 ``` bash
 look at .gbk file
 ```

-we will use this as our reference genome to call variants in the next step.
+We will use this as our reference genome to call variants in the next step.

 ## 3.2 Identify variants